-New York State Department of Environmental Conservation Division of Water 625 Broadway, 4th Floor Albany, New York 12233-3505 (NOTE: Submit completed form to address above) NOTICE OF TERMINATION for Storm Water Discharges Authorized under the SPDES General Permit for Construction Activity
+Division of Water 625 Broadway, 4th Floor

+Albany, New York 12233-3505

+(NOTE: Submit completed form to address above)

+NOTICE OF TERMINATION for Storm Water Discharges Authorized under the SPDES General Permit for Construction Activity

-Please indicate your permit identification number: NY R
+Please indicate your permit identification number: NYR

 I. Owner or Operator Information

 1. Owner/Operator Name:

 2. Street Address:

-3. City/State/Zip: 1
+3. City/State/Zip:

-4. Contact Person: 4a.Telephone:
+Contact Person: 4a.Telephone:

 4b.
 Contact Person E-Mail:

 II.
 Project Site Information

 5. Project/Site Name:

 6. Street Address:

 7. City/Zip:

 8. County:

 III.
 Reason for Termination

-9a. □ All disturbed areas have achieved final stabilization in accord SWPPP.
-Date final stabilization completed (month/year): ordance with the general permit and
+9a. □ All disturbed areas have achieved final stabilization in acco SWPPP.
+Date final stabilization completed (month/year): rdance with the general permit and

-9b. □ Permit coverage has been transferred to new owner/opera permit identification number: NYR
+9b.
+Permit coverage has been transferred to new owner/operator.
+Indicate new owner/operator's permit identification number: NYR (Note: Permit coverage can not be terminated by owner identified in I.1. above until new owner/operator obtains coverage under the general permit)

 9c. □ Other (Explain on Page 2)

 IV.
 Final Site Information:

 10a.
-Did this construction activity require the development of a S stormwater management practices? □ yes □ no ( If no SWPPP that includes post-construction , go to question 10f.)
+Did this construction activity require the development of a S stormwater management practices? □ yes □ no (If no, WPPP that includes post-construction go to question 10f.)

 10b.
-Have all post-construction stormwater management practic constructed? □ yes □ no (If no, explain on Page 2)
+Have all post-construction stormwater management practic constructed? □ yes □ no (If no, explain on Page 2) es included in the final SWPPP been

 10c.
-Identify the entity responsible for long-term operation and m naintenance of practice(s)?
+Identify the entity responsible for long-term operation and m aintenance of practice(s)?